imbue-ai/pyfixfmt/README.md

 A simple python formatter.

-Just removes unused imports, sorts all imports, and then runs [black](https://black.readthedocs.io/en/stable/).
+Just removes unused imports (with [autoflake](https://github.com/myint/autoflake)), sorts imports (with [isort](https://github.com/PyCQA/isort)), and then formats the code (with [black](https://black.readthedocs.io/en/stable/)).

 Meant to make formatting of python code as deterministic as sanely possible.

 ### Instructions